-Issue 28 of Caffeine Magazine hits the streets this weekend.
+Issue 29 of Caffeine Magazine hit the streets last weekend.
 If you’re new to the Coffee Spot or you haven’t heard of Caffeine Magazine, then you’re missing out, since it’s long been one of the UK’s foremost coffee publications.

 Alternatively, head straight to the issue you’re interested in: